GLEP 76: Copyright Policy

 The copyright ownership of Gentoo materials is ambiguous due to historical factors, and this GLEP attempts to improve the process going forward.

 In the beginning (2000 or earlier), the copyright header stated that Gentoo Technologies, Inc. was the copyright holder, without any formal paperwork.
-The formal assignment document was however only introduced in early 2004.
+The formal assignment document was however only introduced in late 2003.
 The assignment had many objectors (mostly on the gentoo-core mailing list).
 The developer recruiting procedures attempted to require signing of the document as a condition for becoming a developer, but it was not applied to pre-existing developers, or those that objected.

 Later, the Gentoo Foundation was established, and copyrights were formally transferred (including nullifying original developer assignments to Gentoo Technologies, Inc.), and the copyright header was updated.
 The formal assignment document text was updated in 2006, but the formal assignment process had already been abandoned in mid-2004.